Guide: Making parsers fast

 (* skips without allocation *)Parseff.skip_whitespace ();parse_value ()Use fused operations

-Section titled “Use fused operations”Fewer round-trips between your parser and the effect handler means less work overall.
+Section titled “Use fused operations”Fewer parser round-trips means less work overall.
 Fused operations combine several steps into one, yielding a 2-4x improvement in hot paths by doing in a single call what would otherwise require multiple:

-(* 1 effect dispatch *)let value = Parseff.fused_sep_take is_whitespace ',' is_digit inignore valueAvailable fused operations:
+(* 1 fused step *)let value = Parseff.fused_sep_take is_whitespace ',' is_digit inignore valueAvailable fused operations:

-Operation Replacesskip_while_then_char f c skip_while f; char cfused_sep_take ws sep pred skip_whitespace; char sep; skip_whitespace; take_while1 predsep_by_take ws sep pred sep_by (take_while pred) (skip_ws; char sep; skip_ws)sep_by_take_span ws sep pred Same, but returns spans instead of stringsUse zero-copy spans
+Operation Replacesskip_while_then_char f c skip_while f; char cfused_sep_take ws sep pred skip_whitespace; char sep; skip_whitespace; take_while ~at_least:1 predsep_by_take ws sep pred sep_by (take_while pred) (skip_ws; char sep; skip_ws)sep_by_take_span ws sep pred Same, but returns spans instead of stringsUse zero-copy spans

 Section titled “Use zero-copy spans”Avoid intermediate string allocations when you can work with slices.
 Spans point into the original input buffer with no allocation until you call Parseff.span_to_string, giving a 2-3x speed improvement and roughly 3x less memory allocation: